BaptisteRoseau/BestPractices/topics/tests.md

 - Parallelizable
 - Executed frequently

-### TODO_CODE - Write In Temporary Directory
+### TSTU001 - Write In Temporary Directory

-Mosts tests should be read-only regarding the OS environment filesystem.
+Most tests should be read-only regarding the OS environment file system.

 If writes are necessary, they should be done in a temporary directory that is cleaned up upon test completion or interruption.